osintbuddy/osintbuddy/frontend/src/routes/docs/overview.md

 ---
 title: "OSINTBuddy: Transformative Link Analysis"
-pageTitle: "OSINTBuddy: Transformative Link Analysis, a Maltego Alternative"
+pageTitle: "Meet OSINTBuddy: Transformative link analysis"
-description: "OSINTBuddy: Fetch data from different sources and return the results as visual entities that you can explore step-by-step.
-The Open-Source Link Analysis Solution."
+description: "Fetch data from different sources and return the results as visual entities that you can explore step-by-step.
+OSINTBuddy, the open source link analysis solution."
 ---

 OSINTBuddy provides a range of tools for performing OSINT research.
 One of the key features of OSINTBuddy is its plugin system which allows researchers to easily add or modify Python plugins _(also referred to as "entities")_ to suit their specific needs, or they can choose from any community-developed entities.
 This system provides a flexible and customizable approach to data gathering and analysis, making it an open-source alternative to popular proprietary tools such as Maltego.